CWSpear/Sliderousel/README.md

 }
 ```

 Changelog
 =========

 Beta 0.9
 --------
 * __[Feature]__ Added inital support for pre-built auto navigation
+* __[Enhancement]__ Made it so you don't have to wrap your code in a panel (the script will do it for you).
+You can still define one if you have it in your markup.
+This makes the default syntax simpler.
+Also made it apply style by default.
+This makes the default sliderto require simple markup and no CSS.
 * __[Enhancement]__ Made it so the timer doesn't start until _after_ the animation completes
 * __[Enhancement]__ Added minified version (via uglify.js) for convenience
 * __[Bugfix]__ Fixed issue where I accidentally mapped the global variables document to window and window to document